nikolasburk/support-challenges-jay/README.md

 For each challenge, please include:

 - a friendly response to the user who ran into the problem (written in Markdown)
+- a description of your personal thought process for how you approached the problem
 - a fix or workaround to resolve the issue (if possible)